-One paper in each of the following subjects: Surgery in all its departments and including Surgical Anatomy; Medicine in all its departments and including Therapeutics; Obstetrics and Diseases of Women and Newborn Children; Medical Jurisprudence and Toxicology; Mental Diseases and Psychiatry; Paediatrics.
-The examinations in Surgery, Medicine, and Obstetrics and Gynaecology, are conducted jointly by the University and the Provincial Medical Board.
+One paper in each of the following subjects: Surgery in all its departments and including Surgical Anatomy; Medicine in all its departments and including Therapeutics; Obstetrics and Diseases of Women and New-born Children; Medical Jurisprudence and Toxicology; Mental Diseases and Psychiatry; Paediatrics.
+The examinations in Surgery, Medicine, and Obstetrics and Gynaecology, are conducted jointly by the University and the Provincial Medical Board of Nova Scotia.